tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Recursive procedures
 - MS word undo redo

+#### Problems on stack
+- Infix to postfix conversion.
+- Reverse a string using stack.
+- Sort a stack using recursion.
+- Implement stack using queue.
+- Reverse a stack using recursion.

 ## Queue

 #### Features
 - FIFO
 - Homogenous elements
+- Insert at rear and remove at front.
+- Enqueue, Dequeue, front, isEmpty etc.

 #### Usages
 - Printer Scheduler
 - OS use queues to implement scheduling policy
+- Queue's in Distributed Computing

 #### Implementations
 - Array
 - Linked List

+#### Circular Queue
+- Empty locations in queue can be re-filled by rear pointer unlike normal queue.

 #### Priority Queue Impl
 - Array
 - Linked List
 - Heap based

+#### Problems on Queue
+- Implement Queue using 2 stack.

 ## Tree